akashpawar6474/DSA-/README.md

 345. Largest Continuous Sequence Zero Sum(sp - interviewbit) => this can be solved using hashmap and running sum
 346. Minimum distance between any two equal elements in an Array(sp -gfg) => this is very simple problme using hashtable
 347. Relative Sort Array => very simple problem
+348. Check if characters of a given string can be rearranged to form a palindrome(sp - gfg) => this is easy problem can be solved using hashmap and palindrome property